 Reprinted with Caroline Schekler’s permission, this is one of many stories written by her late husband Donald Schekler.
 The Schekler’s settled in the San Diego Back Country to begin a new life.
 When Benjamin Schekler moved his family to San Diego, CA from Pennsylvania there was none of the paved roads, huge buildings or other modern amenities we have today.
 The port of San Diego was little more than a dust bowl.
 But, I will let his story tell you of that journey later.

 Here is the first story in Mr. Schekler’s book for your enjoyment.
-Well the first page.

 The Valley of the Cottonwood

 The year is 1519.
 It is a day like all others, in the Valley of the Cottonwood, except that you are there.
 It is the month of August, and you find yourself standing on a rugged hill, the most westerly of three that rise from the valley floor.
 The hill is rocky and covered with sumac and jojoba brush.
 As you look below you, and towards the west, you will see a large Indian Rancheria.
 The mountains that enclose the valley are high, or perhaps one should say that the valley is deep, as the streambed is a scant seven hundred feet above sea level.
 Of the surrounding mountains the most spectacular is to the south, a mountain that rises up to the majestic height of over five thousand feet.
 God walks on its lofty crags.
 It is “Cuchuma,” the sacred shrine of the Indians.
 The valley is host for a slow moving stream, which is shaded by huge cottonwood trees, sycamores, and grapevine ladened willows.
 As you look in an easterly direction you will notice towering thunderheads which are reaching for the stratosphere.
 They are churning, black and ominous, forming a grey backdrop for the mountains that surround the valley floor.